scrapy/scrapy/docs/experimental/loaders.rst

 Here's how you can remove those dashes by reusing and extending the default Product Item Loader (``ProductLoader``)::

-    from scrapy.contrib.loader.processor import ApplyConcat
+    from scrapy.contrib.loader.processor import MapCompose
     from myproject.ItemLoaders import ProductLoader

     def strip_dashes(x):
         return x.strip('-')

     class SiteSpecificLoader(ProductLoader):
-        name_in = ApplyConcat(ProductLoader.name_in, strip_dashes)
+        name_in = MapCompose(ProductLoader.name_in, strip_dashes)

 Another case where extending Item Loaders can be very helpful is when you have multiple source formats, for example XML and HTML.
 In the XML version you may want to remove ``CDATA`` occurrences.
 Here's an example of how to do it::

-    from scrapy.contrib.loader.processor import ApplyConcat
+    from scrapy.contrib.loader.processor import MapCompose
     from myproject.ItemLoaders import ProductLoader
     from myproject.utils.xml import remove_cdata

     class XmlProductLoader(ProductLoader):
-        name_in = ApplyConcat(remove_cdata, ProductLoader.name_in)
+        name_in = MapCompose(remove_cdata, ProductLoader.name_in)

 And that's how you typically extend input processors.